Counseling Psychology

 Counseling Psychology Specialization In Depth

-• All students receive supervision from Doctoral level Psychologists, and most of them also serve as a UofL faculty member.
+• All students receive supervision from doctoral level psychologists, and most of them also serve as a UofL faculty member.

-• Many of our students are placed at multiple parts of the Cardinal Success Program so they can gain experiences in diverse settings and with different populations
+• Many of our students are placed at multiple parts of the Cardinal Success Program so they can gain experiences in diverse settings and with different populations.

-• Our program fulfills the KY State Board of Psychology’s educational requirements to sit for Psychological Associate exam.
+• Our program fulfills the KY State Board of the Psychology’s educational requirements to sit for Psychological Associate exam.

 • There are many opportunities to participate in research teams.
 For students who are looking to go on to a doctoral degree this experience will be invaluable.